-Know your guest - how to use segmentation for upselling
+Know your guest - how to use segmentation for upselling in hotels

 Know your guests so you can offer them the upsells and cross-sells they’re most likely to be interested in.
 Use your PMS data and guest communication to segment your guests and tailor the deals you pitch.
 This will make it more fun for them to browse and increase your conversion rates (and consequently your ancillary revenue).

 Here’s some information to help customize your offers:

 - Traveler’s age and birthdate: do you have a birthday deal or an activity popular with this age group?

 - Reason for travel: are your guests traveling for a special occasion (e.g. their honeymoon)?
 Maybe you have a related package for them?